Petree, 2nd Lt. Weeden A. Jr.

 The weather was described as being constantly rainy.
 This resulted in many of the men being put in the base hospital to stop the spread of colds, but it got so bad they were kept in their barracks and the medical staff came to them.
 It was noted that the members of the company found the morning temperature hard to deal with since they were used to a warmer climate.
 The longer they were there, the weather improved

-At the end of February, the first detachment of men was sent to Ft.
-Knox, Kentucky, for training as radio operators for 13 weeks.
 On March 5th, the soldiers were paid for the first time receiving pay for 18 days of service.
-A second detachment of men was sent to Ft.
+It is known that a second detachment of men was sent to Ft.
 Knox the second week of March.
-Another detachment of men was sent to mechanics school and gunnery school at Ft.
+Another detachment of men was sent to mechanics school school at Ft.
 Knox the last week in March.
-At one point, there were more members of the battalion at Ft.
-Knox than at Ft.
-Lewis.
 On March 10th, the company took a 3-mile hike with backpacks.
 When they returned they had to pitch their tents and there was an inspection.
 They took an 8-mile road march through the fir trees on March 14th.
 The next day they had a field inspection.
-The battalion at one point had more men at Ft.
+Those who had been sent to Ft.
+Knox returned to Ft.
+Lewis anytime between June and August 1941.
+The battalion, at one point, had more men at Ft.
 Knox than at Ft.
 Lewis, so they were given the job of garbage collection and distributing coal to buildings for the coal-fired furnaces.
+Any training they did with the tanks was on the weekends.

 On April 1st, Headquarters Company was formed, it was at this time that he was transferred to the company.
 Enlisted men assigned to the company had specialized training.
 Many of them received promotions and because of their rating received higher pay.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
 Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.